joshuawlambert/NutritionNHANES/README.md

-# DiabetesNHANES
+# NHANES
-A repository for work exploring effect modification in Diabetics from the NHANES 2001-2006 data
+A repository for work exploring effect modification in the NHANES 2001-2006 data